tejasv-tagline/tejasv-tagline/README.md

 <h2 align="left">Hi 👋!
-My name is Tejas Variya and I'm an Angular Developer, from Tagline Infotech LLP</h2>
+My name is Tejas and I'm an Angular Developer, from Tagline Infotech LLP</h2>

 ###